flyteorg/flyte/cookbook/core/extend_flyte/README.rst

         ...

-OR provide an interface like this
+*or* provide an interface like this

 .. code-block:: python